culibraries/documentation/docs/pages/institutional-repository.md

 # CU Scholar

 CU Scholar is the University of Colorado Libraries Institutional Repository.
+This repository serves as a platform for preserving and providing public access to the research activities of members of the CU Boulder community.
 The repository is using [Samvera](https://samvera.org/samvera-open-source-repository-framework) an open source repository framework.

 ## Samvera Technical Stack